martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

 - When the `aae_controller` is started it is passed the IsEmpty status of the vnode backend as well as the shutdown GUID.
 The `aae_keystore` should likewise have the Shutdown GUID on shutdown (and erased it on startup), and on startup an confirm that the IsEmpty status and Shutdown GUIDs match between the vnode and the `parallel` keystore.

-- If there is no match on startup, then it cannot be consumed that the two stores are consistent, and the next rebuild time should be set into the past.  this should then prompt a rebuild.
+- If there is no match on startup, then it cannot be assumed that the two stores are consistent, and the next rebuild time should be set into the past.  this should then prompt a rebuild.
 Until the rebuild is complete, the `aae_controller` should continue on a best endeavours basis, assuming that the data in the `aae_treecache` and `aae_keystore` is good enough until the rebuild completes.

 ## On rebuild